-Marketing automation helps to facilitate collaboration between sales and marketing in real-time.
+Marketing automation helps to facilitate collaboration between sales and marketing in real time.
 It’s the conduit between the two teams.
-These processes within B2B businesses are centered around sales collaboration and the facilitation of internal processes.
+These processes within B2B businesses center around sales collaboration and the facilitation of internal processes.

 Automation for Sales Collaboration

-Sales collaboration takes place in a variety of ways, but the most common are some of the marketing automation examples outlined below.
+Sales collaboration occurs in various ways, but some of the marketing automation examples outlined below are the most common.

-Not all leads are created equal and for that very reason, we leverage lead scoring.
-Lead scoring is ranking lead readiness to convert based on the lead’s behavior.
-The idea behind lead scoring is that a lead can take specific actions or engagements which speak to their sales-readiness.
-For example, a user who is highly engaged on the site, downloading multiple offers visiting key pages (like pricing), and signing up for the blog, etc. is in theory, more ready to purchase than a user who visited one or two pages on the site a couple of times.
+Not all leads are created equal, and for that very reason, we leverage lead scoring.
+Lead scoring ranks lead readiness to convert based on the lead’s behavior.
+The idea behind lead scoring is that a lead can take specific actions or engagements which speak to their sales readiness.
+For example, a user who is highly engaged on the site, downloading multiple offers, visiting key pages (like pricing), and signing up for the blog, etc., is, in theory, more ready to purchase than a user who visited one or two pages on the site a couple of times.

-Lead scoring allows a sales and marketing team to work together to develop criteria identifying leads likely to make a purchase so they can be followed up with by Sales.
+Lead scoring allows a sales and marketing team to work together to develop criteria identifying leads likely to purchase so that Sales can follow up with them.
 How to do this will be different for each CRM.
-In HubSpot, you set up your behaviors and scores and then create a workflow or a list to send all leads who meet your threshold over to sales automatically.
+In HubSpot, you set up your behaviors and scores and then create a workflow or a list to send all leads who meet your threshold to sales automatically.

 Setting Leads to Marketing Qualified & Assigning to Sales

-This next section really applies to setting any lifecycle stage or lead status, but we’ll focus on Marketing Qualified Leads because that lifecycle stage is a must and a big factor in measuring marketing ROI.
+This next section applies to setting any lifecycle stage or lead status.
+However, we’ll focus on Marketing Qualified Leads because that lifecycle stage is a must and a big factor in measuring marketing ROI.

-Again each CRM will be different, but in HubSpot, our favorite way to achieve this is by creating what we call, a MQL List.
+Again each CRM will be different, but in HubSpot, our favorite way to achieve this is by creating an MQL List.
 The list includes all of our specific MQL criteria like the following:

 And the lead source is none of offline